 - Don’t Be Afraid to Ask for Help.
 Special offerings are available for seniors as well as others with certain needs, such as preboarding on flights, help with handling luggage, accessibility accommodations at hotels – even such details as waterproof bed coverings for those who are incontinent.
 Do not be reluctant to ask for what you need to help the senior loved one to be as comfortable as possible.

 - Make Use of Senior Discounts.
 Numerous discounts are available to older adults, through AARP as well as through hotels, restaurants, major airlines, cruises, etc. A small amount of preplanning can ensure you’re able to take full advantage of all discounts for which the older adult is entitled.

 - Allow for Plenty of Downtime.
 Although our initial thought can be to maximize time with family by taking in as many sights as you can, truthfully, traveling is draining, and it’s worthwhile to incorporate lots of time for the older adult to simply relax.
 And do not forget to include bathroom and meal/snack breaks – every couple of hours is ideal.

 Most importantly, relish each moment of your time together with family this holiday season.
 Record the memories through photos, videos, and journaling, to allow your older loved one to relive the experiences after going home.

 You might even want to consider engaging the services of the At-Home Care Company care team to provide transportation accompaniment.
 Our professional, highly trained and experienced caregivers can make sure the older adult’s needs are fully met throughout your family’s time together, giving everyone an even more relaxed and pleasurable experience.
-Call us at (515) 292-2650 or (515) 963-4410 to find out more about our top-rated home care assistance in Des Moines.
+Call us at (515) 292-2650 to find out more about our home care assistance in Pleasant Hill and the surrounding areas.